webarch-coop/ansible-role-systemd/README.md

 ### systemd_timesyncd_reboot

-Set the `systemd_timesyncd_reboot` variable to `true` for servers which have incorrect clocks to be rebooted by this role in order to correct their clocks, this variable defaults to false.
+When the `systemd_timesyncd_reboot` variable is set to `true` servers which have incorrect clocks will be rebooted by this role in order to correct their clocks, this variable defaults to `false`.

 ### systemd_units